- Consider (follow) the prophetic symbolism

 The forgiveness and cleansing we have received, therefore, was made possible only through the sacrifice of Messiah, Kedosh Ha-Adonai (the Holy One of the LORD).
 This sacrifice on the accursed tree by Messiah on our behalf was accepted by the Father of Mercies, our Righteous Father, as just payment for the penalty of our sin.
-Both of the silver funnels represent the water and wine that flowed out of the Messiah’s side upon and after His death.
-It is from out of the “side” of Messiah, the last Adam who “slept in death” that Adonai Elohim (the Eternal One) is now making a New Creation.
-From out of the side of Messiah’s inner virtue (His Spirit-Soul-Mind-and-Strength) comes the living water of heaven that cleanses us from sin and the new life (New Wine) of the Presence and Consciousness of the Divine Spirit that is our guarantee that the work of our cleansing will one day also lead to our being made perfect on the day of our resurrection.
+Both of the silver funnels represent the water and wine that flowed out of the Messiah’s side upon and after his death.
+It is from out of the “side” of Messiah, the last Adam who “slept in death” that Adonai Eloheinu (the LORD our God) is now making a New Creation.
+From out of the side of Messiah’s inner virtue (his Spirit-soul-mind-and-strength) comes the living water of heaven that cleanses us from sin and the new life (New Wine) of the Presence and Consciousness of the Divine Spirit that is our guarantee that the work of our cleansing will one day also lead to our being made perfect on the day of our resurrection.

 He who has an ear let him hear: